Art Quimby is a member of the UConn Basketball All Century Team. He owns the University of Connecticut men’s basketball record for

 and off the court.

-Art went to New London Buckley High School, a small, all-boys school with
+Art went to New London Bulkeley High School, a small, all-boys school with

 a talented basketball team.
 “In my senior year we won the State